Walking and cycling initiatives

 International walk to school month takes places every year in October.
 This is another campaign promoted by Living Streets, where schools in over 40 countries encourage walking for the whole month.

-WoW step by step guide (pdf) - Information on how your school can start WoW.
-WoW is a simple scheme that enables schools to promote walking to school throughout the entire school year.
-Children get badges as a reward when they walk at least once a week for a month.
+WoW (Living Streets website) - Information on how your school can start WoW, a simple scheme that enables schools to promote walking to school throughout the entire school year.
+Schools can purchase resources and badges as a reward when they walk at least once a week for a month.

 Big Pedal is the UK’s largest inter-school cycling and scooting challenge that inspires pupils, staff and parents to choose two wheels for their journey to school.